-Dark Web surveillance is a tool commonly used by the enterprise to manage their cyber-risk.
+Dark Web Monitoring is a tool commonly used by the enterprise to manage its cyber-risk.
 There are several products and tools that can be used to search for compromised credentials on the Dark Web.
 Organisations such as Experian provide services to protect against Identity Theft whilst other services (such as those provided by MTG) can monitor your company’s footprint on the Dark Web.

 Safeguard your business

-There are a number of ways in which organisations and employees can work together to prevent a cyberattack and reduce your cyber risk.
+There are a number of ways in which organisations and employees can work together to prevent a cyber attack and reduce cyber risk.

 Educate your employees on the importance of having complex, strong passwords that are harder to crack.
 Regularly change passwords and use password management tools to ease the burden of managing several, complex passwords.
-Interactive cybersecurity training is a great value, and highly effective way to educate you workforce and dramatically increase your cyber resilience.
+Interactive cybersecurity training is a great value and highly effective way to educate your workforce and dramatically increase your cyber resilience.